 If you knowingly, with intent to defraud, make a false, material statement related to a workers’ compensation claim or workers’ compensation insurance, you’ve committed workers compensation fraud.
 That is a crime in New York, a felony punishable by fines and/or prison time.
 If you want to make extra money, this is not the way to do it and our law firm will have no part of it.

-If you’ve been injured on the job, use common sense and follow this advice to protect your rights.
-As soon as you can, contact us for a free consultation to make sure your rights are protected.
+If you’ve been injured on the job, follow this advice to protect your rights.
+As soon as you can, or if you need legal assistance, contact the Bronx workplace accident lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation.